8x8-dxi/ContactNowAPI/REPORTING.md

-cost_cust| the call cost| False bill_cust| the call cost | False bill_dur| the duration used to calculate the cost| False callid_max| The max callid within the time range| False
+cost_cust| the call cost| False bill_cust| the call cost | False bill_dur| the duration used to calculate the cost| False

 ### Filters and definitions